Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Methods

 \subsection{Switch Modes Based on Costs and Progress}

 Given a set of $x_\text{switch}$ candidates and associated inner costs $c_\text{sample}$, we must pursue one.
 If we pick the current state, our controller executes the actions computed during the C3 solve.
 If we pick a different state, our controller commands a collision-free path to the new end effector location.
 A natural selection algorithm might be to choose the sample with the lowest associated cost.
 However, we find this results in indecisive behavior.
 We attribute this primarily to C3 variability, as C3 is a local algorithm with no convergence guarantees.
-Specifically, we notice two challenges when tuning the controller: \begin{enumerate} \item Inefficiency: The controller switches from contact-rich to contact-free mode, even when the robot is already poised to manipulate the object towards the goal. \item Ineffectiveness: The controller remains in the contact-rich mode, even though the robot is not poised to manipulate the object towards the goal. \end{enumerate} First, we impose hysteresis on cost comparisons to make switching between modes (and between $x_\text{switch}$ targets within the contact-free mode) more decisive, defining hysteresis values $h_\text{free-to-rich}, h_\text{rich-to-free}, h_\text{free-to-free}$ (where $h_\text{free-to-free}$ encourages decisiveness for where to relocate within the contact-free mode).
-In particular, to avoid the inefficiency issue, we choose $h_\text{rich-to-free}$ to be large.
-However, this alone risks exacerbating ineffectiveness.
-To address this, we force a transition to the contact-free mode if the manipulated object fails, over a specified period of time, to make progress toward the goal.
-After the contact-rich mode makes no progress for more than this time threshold, the controller pursues the sampled $x_\text{switch}$ with the lowest cost.
+To mitigate these effects, we add hysteresis on cost comparisons to keep the controller in the current mode, barring a clearly better alternative.
+We define hysteresis values $h_\text{free-to-rich}$, $h_\text{rich-to-free}$, and $h_\text{free-to-free}$ (which relates to switching between different relocation targets within the contact-free mode).
+We choose $h_\text{rich-to-free}$ to be relatively large, so that the algorithm will not mistakenly abandon a contact-rich mode that is progressing toward the goal.
+However, this alone creates the risk of the controller becoming stuck while no progress is made.
+To address this, we force a transition to the contact-free mode if the manipulated object fails over a specified period of time to make progress toward the goal.
+When this occurs, the controller pursues the sampled $x_\text{sample}$ with the lowest cost.